This Rare Disease Day, let’s become change-makers

 The New York Times reported on Karen Aiach, whose daughter has Sanfilippo syndrome.
 Aiach quit her consulting job and founded a company that focuses on developing gene therapies for rare central nervous system disorders.

-If those aren’t enough examples, just look into the community that makes up BioNews, the parent company of this website.
-BioNews owns and operates dozens of media websites dedicated to rare and chronic diseases.
+If those aren’t enough examples, just look into the community that makes up Bionews, the parent company of this website.
+Bionews owns and operates dozens of media websites dedicated to rare and chronic diseases.
 Each of these websites, and many of the people who help the company on the backside, are also members of the rare disease community.
 They make a difference at the company and through their own personal initiatives.

 A young man in a formal dress shirt sits behind a laptop computer and a microphone, with a light projected at him - all indications that he is recording a podcast.